 Chapter 3: Multimedia Design Using GIMP

-- Explain multimedia Design Tools.

-- Describe GIMP and its Toolbox.

-- ➤ Use Filters in GIMP.

-- Work with Layers in GIMP.
+- > Get familiar with various multimedia Design Tools. - > Especially know about GIMP and its Toolbox. - > Understand the concept of Filters in GIMP. - > Know how to work with Layers in GIMP.

 Chapter 4: JavaScript Part 1